These Chinese pork ribs are so tender that the meat almost melts off the bone!

-The signature flavor of Wuxi style Chinese pork ribs is from the triumvirate of vinegar, sugar, and wine.
-These three ingredients is a must to qualify as authentic Wuxi pork ribs.
+The signature flavor of Wuxi-style Chinese pork ribs is from the triumvirate of vinegar, sugar, and wine.
+These three ingredients are a must to qualify as authentic Wuxi pork ribs.

 Step 3- Brown the pork ribs

 Pan-frying can be as good as deep-frying.
-What you need is to add about 1/8 inch depth of oil to a frying pan, or at least if is sufficient to cover the whole pan.
-Sear the ribs on both sides until the meat starts to shrink and the bone protrudes out.
+You need to add about 1/8 inch depth of oil to a frying pan, or at least if it is sufficient to cover the whole pan.
+Sear the ribs on both sides until the meat starts shrinking and the bone protrudes.
 When this is achieved, the color will turn a little brown.
-It is time to remove it and set aside.
+It is time to remove it and set it aside.

 Step 4- Braise the pork ribs over low heat